blankworker1/BYOB/guide.md

 **Step 4: Generate the Seed**

-1. Click the “Generate Seed” button.
+1. Click the “Generate Word Wall” button.

-2. A seed string will appear on the page — this is used internally to shuffle the words deterministically.
+2. A Seed string will appear on the page — this is used internally to shuffle the words deterministically.

 3. You do not need to understand the seed — it guarantees your wall is reproducible.